 Day 2 – Continental Divide Trail

 After breakfast, drive approximately 14 miles east of Pinedale to the Elkhart Park trailhead on the Wyoming portion of the famous Continental Divide National Scenic Trail.
 This trail runs all the way from Canada to Mexico and offers breathtakingly beautiful scenery around the Wind River Mountain Range.
 During the summer months, hike or bike the trail.
-During the winter months, jump on a snowmobile for a full day of scenic views.
+During winter, jump on a snowmobile for a full day of scenic views.

 3. Southwest Wyoming